michel1991/ocp-java-11/internationalization/md/LOCALE.md

 The Locale object provides getDefault() and setDefault() methods for working with the default locale, so option E is correct.
 The rest of the methods do not exist in the Locale class.

+#### Which of the following are considered locales?
+(Choose three.)
+* A. Cultural region
+* B. Local address
+* C. City
+* D. Time zone region
+* E. Political region
+* F. Geographical region

+Oracle defines a locale as a geographical, political, or cultural region, making options A, E, and F correct.
+A local address and city too granular for a locale.
+Also, time zones often span multiple locales.